maxpfertner/EMMA_Website/content/post/2020-12-10-first-emma-workshop-at-tum.en.md

 projects: []
 ---

-December 10, 2019 last year was a special day for Maximilian Pfertner’s PhD project EMMA – "Empowering Multimodal and Intermodal Accessibility Analysis": Seven international experts joined us for the first expert workshop within our project funded by Deutsche Forschungsgemeinschaft (DFG) - German Research Foundation.
+December 10, 2019 was a special day for Maximilian Pfertner’s PhD project EMMA – "Empowering Multimodal and Intermodal Accessibility Analysis": Seven international experts joined us for the first expert workshop within our project funded by Deutsche Forschungsgemeinschaft (DFG) - German Research Foundation.

 We presented our analysis of commuters who have changed their workplace location, to find out if this location alone shapes the daily commute (spoiler: it does!).
 The paper with all the details is currently under review – stay tuned!